MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/assigned-access-configure.md

 ## Sign out of assigned access

-To exit the assigned access (kiosk) app, press **Ctrl + Alt + Del**, and then sign in using another account.
+To exit the Assigned Access (kiosk) app, press **Ctrl + Alt + Del**, and then sign in using another account.
 When you press **Ctrl + Alt + Del** to sign out of assigned access, the kiosk app will exit automatically.
-If you sign in again as the assigned access account or wait for the sign in screen timeout, the kiosk app relaunches.
-The assigned access user will remain signed in until an admin account opens **Task Manager** > **Users** and signs out the user account.
+If you sign in again as the Assigned Access account or wait for the sign in screen timeout, the kiosk app relaunches.
+The Assigned Access user will remain signed in until an admin account opens **Task Manager** > **Users** and signs out the user account.

-If you press **Ctrl + Alt + Del** and do not sign in to another account, after a set time, assigned access will resume.
+If you press **Ctrl + Alt + Del** and do not sign in to another account, after a set time, Assigned Access will resume.
 The default time is 30 seconds, but you can change that in the following registry key:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\LogonUI`

-To change the default time for assigned access to resume, add *IdleTimeOut* (DWORD) and enter the value data as milliseconds in hexadecimal.
+To change the default time for Assigned Access to resume, add *IdleTimeOut* (DWORD) and enter the value data as milliseconds in hexadecimal.

 > [!NOTE]
 > **IdleTimeOut** doesn't apply to the new Microsoft Edge kiosk mode.